Ghzonk/ReactiveJSONPlaceholder/README.md

 # ReactiveJSONPlaceholder
 ReactiveJSON with JSONPlaceholder

-Use Carthage to fetch dependencies for ReactiveJSONPlaceholder.
+Please use Carthage to fetch dependencies for ReactiveJSONPlaceholder.

+Experiments on ReactiveCocoa 5.0 & MVVM using Swift 3.0